-The new systems - servers, software and IBM's PowerVM virtualization capabilities - are intended to help customers to better manage increasing amounts of data, and to conserve energy and floor space in data centers.
+IBM has unveiled new POWER7 systems designed to manage the most demanding workloads and emerging applications, including a high-end system that offers better energy efficiency than competitive systems from HP and Oracle.
+The new systems - servers, software and IBM's PowerVM virtualization capabilities - allow customers to better manage ever-increasing amounts of data in an interconnected world and to conserve energy and floor space in burdened data centers.
 They are part of a year-long rollout by IBM of workload-optimized systems for the demands of emerging business models such as smart electrical grids, real-time analytics in financial markets and healthcare, mobile telecommunications, and smarter traffic systems.

-New technology from IBM includes the high-end IBM Power 795 system; four entry-level POWER7 processor-based servers designed specifically for mid-market clients; and a POWER7 processor-based workload-optimized Smart Analytics System that helps businesses draw real-time information from massive amounts of data.
+The new technology from IBM includes the new high-end IBM Power 795 system; four entry-level POWER7 processor-based servers designed specifically for mid-market clients; and a POWER7 processor-based workload-optimized Smart Analytics System that helps businesses draw real-time information from massive amounts of data.

-Providing high energy efficiency, the new 256-core IBM Power 795, uses IBM's EnergyScale technology that varies frequencies depending upon workloads.
-This new system supports up to 8 terabytes of memory and provides over four times the performance in the same energy envelope as the fastest Power 595, IBM POWER6 processor-based high-end system.
+The new 256-core IBM Power 795 offers more than five times better energy efficiency compared to servers from Oracle and HP.
+It uses IBM's leading-edge EnergyScale technology that varies frequencies depending upon workloads.
+This new system supports up to 8 terabytes of memory and provides over four times the performance in the same energy envelope as the fastest Power 595 IBM POWER6 processor-based high-end system.

-IBM also announced Power Flex, a new environment composed of two or more Power 795 systems, PowerVM Live Partition Mobility and a Flex Capacity Upgrade on Demand option.
-This solution enables clients to shift running applications from one system to another to perform system maintenance without downtime, helping to balance workloads and more easily handles peaks in demand.
-The company also announced a new version of IBM's UNIX operating system, AIX 7.
+IBM also announced Power Flex, a new environment composed of two or more Power 795 systems, PowerVM Live Partition Mobility and a Flex Capacity Upgrade on Demand option, which enables clients to shift running applications from one system to another to perform system maintenance without downtime.

-For more information on IBM workload optimized systems, go here.
+The systems will be generally available on September 17, 2010.
+For complete details on IBM workload optimized systems, go here.